camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 # Database migration

 Camunda forked from Activiti 5.11.

+## Migration for Activiti <= 5.11
-So it is peace of cake to migrate from Activiti 5.11 to Camunda 7.0.
+It is peace of cake to migrate from Activiti 5.11 to Camunda 7.0.
 If you have Activiti < 5.11, upgrade to 5.11 first (by upgrade scripts provided by Activiti) and then just move to Camunda.
 You do not need further database migration.

 ## Migration for Activiti > 5.11

 For migrating newer versions we always check database differences manually for the specific Activiti version at hand.

-If you want to migrate from - the current version when the Activiti core team left Alfresco - we investigated this for you.
+If you want to migrate from Activiti 5.21 - the current version when the Activiti core team left Alfresco - we investigated this for you.
 If you have some version > 5.11 && < 5.21 best migrate to 5.21 and use the script we provide here.

 TODO